mlk5060/chrest_5/README.md

 running tests should also verify if new code breaks existing code.

-*NOTE:* the test suite does not as of yet offer 100% code coverage and cannot therefore guarantee that modifications to exisiting code does not break other existing code.
+*NOTE:* the test suite does not as of yet offer 100% code coverage and cannot therefore guarantee that modifications to existing code does not break other existing code.

 ### Documentation ###